matlin100/send_email_for_all_gobs_list/README.md

 ## Installation
 make sore you have installed python 3 and latest on your PC

-clon / fork the repository
+clone / fork the repository

 run pip install python-dotenv
 run pip install email-validator